MjolnirT/MjolnirT.github.io/_posts/2024-02-28-inverse-bandits.md

 ## 1. Motivation

-In the Reinforcement learning area, most of time we assume the reward feedback is accessible and we can do Value-Iteration or Policy-Iteration to find the optimal value function.
-Another approach is that the agent or the designer of RL algorithm is not able to obtain precise reward feedback from the environment, called **Inverse Reinforcement Learning**.
-Instead of learning from the environment, we have an expert to demonstrate how to finish the task with a sequence of near-optimal/optimal actions and let the agent to imitate the expert's behavior, which is called **Imitation Learning (IL)**.
-The advantage of IL is obvarious that we do not have to engineer the reward function and avoid the misspefication problem when the reward function is not aligned with our expectation.
-However, the policy learnt from IL is hard to surpass the expert's demonstration.
-Also, by only observing the expert's policy we may not be uniquely identifiable the reward function since there might be infinitely many reward functions can explain the expert's policy.
-The optimal policy leaks less information about the suboptimal actions and the learning agent cannot learn those suboptimal actions enough to rebuild the reward function.
-Then [guo2022learning](https://arxiv.org/pdf/2106.14866.pdf) introduces the "inverse bandit" problem that force the agent learns from the learning trajectory of another bandit algorithm.
+In the Reinforcement learning area, most of the time we assume the reward feedback is accessible and we can do Value-Iteration or Policy-Iteration to find the optimal value function.
+Another approach is that the agent or the designer of the RL algorithm is not able to obtain precise reward feedback from the environment, called **Inverse Reinforcement Learning**.
+Several approaches can be used to solve this problem.
+One is to mimic the behavior of an expert.
+We have an expert to demonstrate how to finish the task with a sequence of near-optimal/optimal actions and let the agent imitate the expert's behavior, which is called **Imitation Learning (IL)**.
+The advantage of IL is obvious that we do not have to engineer the reward function and avoid the misspecification problem when the reward function is not aligned with our expectations.
+However, the policy learned from IL is hard to surpass the expert's demonstration.
+Also, by only observing the expert's policy we may not obtain a uniquely identifiable reward function since there might be infinitely many reward functions that can explain the expert's policy.
+Also, we can learn to construct reward functions through the interaction with the environment, called **Reward Modeling**.

+However, the authors in this paper believe that the optimal policy leaks less information about the suboptimal actions and the learning agent cannot learn those suboptimal actions enough to rebuild the reward function.
+Then [guo2022learning](https://arxiv.org/pdf/2106.14866.pdf) introduces the "inverse bandit" problem that forces the agent to learn from the learning trajectory of another bandit algorithm.

 ### 1.1 The "Inverse Bandit" Problem

-Suppose that the agent can observer a demonstration which is sequence of decisions made by another bandit algorithm, $$\{ I_t \}_{t=1}^T$$, from the demonstration the agent expects to estimate the expected rewards $$\{ \mu_i \}_{i\in[K]}$$ in a $$K$$-armed bandit setting.
+Suppose that the agent can observe a demonstration which is sequence of decisions made by another bandit algorithm, $$\{ I_t \}_{t=1}^T$$, from the demonstration the agent expects to estimate the expected rewards $$\{ \mu_i \}_{i\in[K]}$$ in a $$K$$-armed bandit setting.
 Basically, the reward estimation can be viewed as a mapping from $$\{ I_t \}_{t=1}^T$$ $$ to $$\{ \hat\{mu}_i \}_{i\in[K]}$$

 $$